 Don't ask why this isn't black on white - I'm not sure even Middlesex County knows.
 The second photo is SB entering South River.

 Looking south on the old alignment that crossed the river into South River, north into Sayreville, and focusing on the older CR 535 shield on the new, much straighter road.
 The sidewalk is always a dead giveaway that an old alignment is spurring.

 My present for exploring the old alignment that I would like to share with you.
 It has been preserved in excellent shape since the 1960's when signs were still white instead of green.
 Maybe because no one drives past it anymore.

 One of the few county route milemarkers in Middlesex County, northbound, and once more from Lou Corsaro.

-The northern end of CR 535 at Main St. in Sayreville - no, it doesn't continue on Raritan St. What was under Sayreville (which looks just as old - or older - than the rest of the sign)?
+The northern end of CR 535 at Main St. in Sayreville - at the time I took the photo.
+Now it does continue on Raritan St. What was under Sayreville (which looks just as old - or older - than the rest of the sign)?
 Lou, who took that first photo, says Parlin, and that jibes with my intuition.

 Onto CR 526